Repair of Prolapsed Vagina (Posterior)

 Patients who undergo the posterior prolapse repair procedure should be able to return home after 2 to 3 days.
 Your doctor will recommend resting for at least 2 weeks and give you some exercises to perform in the meantime.
 Do not have sex for 6 weeks or until bleeding or discharge has stopped.

 It is not recommended that you stand up for too long during recovery or that you lift heavy objects.
 You may return to work once your Consultant has said that you are well enough to do so, usually after 6 to 8 weeks.
 Regular exercise will help you return to normal activities as quickly as possible, but before proceeding beginning a course of exercise, consult your medical team for advice.

 Continue your pelvic-floor exercises as soon as possible and keep doing them for life.
 This will help to prevent the prolapse from coming back and reduce the risk of you becoming incontinent.

 At One Healthcare we can book you in to see a specialist Gynaecology surgeon for an initial consultation, usually within 48 hours.
 Repair of prolapsed vagina treatment is available at One Ashford Hospital in Kent and One Hatfield Hospital in Hertfordshire.

 You can use your private medical insurance or pay for your Repair of Prolapsed Vagina (Posterior) treatment.
 We offer competitive, fixed price packages as well as the ability to spread your cost with the option of 0% finance.
-If you are using your health insurance please do contact your insurer first for approval and let them know you’d like to be treated at One Hatfield Hospital.
+If you are using your health insurance, please contact your insurer first for approval and let them know you’d like to be treated at One Hatfield Hospital.

 Why One Hatfield